suffolklibraries/lgc/content/collections/events/wolsey-walks-09-06.md

     content:
       -
         type: text
-        text: 'Join the Ipswich Town Guides to discover what Ipswich was really like in late medieval times.
-Visit the places associated with Wolsey’s early life in the town, discover his later plans to establish a great college here, and to make Ipswich his home once again.'
+        text: 'Join the Ipswich Town Guides to discover how Ipswich was a major religious centre during the Middle Ages.
+Follow in the footsteps of the pilgrims to visit some of the town’s wonderful medieval churches, as we look at the life of our great churchman, Thomas Wolsey.'
   -
     type: paragraph
     content: